davidknezic/desk/README.md

 |<img src="http://uk.farnell.com/productimages/thumbnail/en_GB/1814812-40.jpg" alt="Lumberg 7-pole DIN Circular Socket" />|**Lumberg 7-pole DIN Circular Socket (0122 07-1)**<br />The socket that will connect to the hand switch.|[Farnell](http://uk.farnell.com/lumberg/0122-07-1/socket-free-din-bayonet-7way/dp/1814817)|
 |<img src="http://uk.farnell.com/productimages/thumbnail/en_GB/1814819-40.jpg" alt="Lumberg 7-pole DIN Circular Plug" />|**Lumberg 7-pole DIN Circular Plug (0131 07-1)**<br />The plug that will connect to the motor controller.|[Farnell](http://uk.farnell.com/lumberg/0131-07-1/plug-free-din-7way/dp/1814824)|

+### Bridge assembly

+...

+### Bridge software

+...

 ## HomeKit bridge

 The bridge is a Raspberry Pi device that connects to the local network and exposes at least one height-adjustable desk through HomeKit.
+It also contains a XBee module which is used to send and receive commands to and from the desk module.

 <img src="https://cloud.githubusercontent.com/assets/198988/21696849/0d0362e6-d390-11e6-9af5-f057f5d6df14.gif" alt="HomeKit bridge" width="560" />